AI for Materials R&D: Cut Discovery Time, Boost Innovation

 Computational materials development (or materials design, materials informatics) uses a data-driven approach to select materials based on their properties.
 Instead of running hundreds of experiments in the lab, we can now run them on the computer.
 This is much more efficient than traditional materials development, which often relies partly on trial and error.
 Despite the great opportunities of computational materials science, these calculations are only as good as the models used to run them.
 Therefore, computational materials development cannot replace experiments and expert knowledge, but it supplements them.
 Ideally, every materials research project should start with computational materials research to narrow down the choice of materials, and then focus on further investigating the remaining materials through experimental methods.
 Correct interpretation of computational data and its applications is crucial, on par with understanding the science behind the calculations.
 This is where ExoMatter helps.

-Where do you get your data from?
+Where does ExoMatter get materials data from?

 Our data is compiled from publicly available sources, purchased sources, and our own sources.
-All data is then processed by ExoMatter to reveal a complete picture, including physical and chemical data as well as costs and sustainability metrics.
+All data is then processed by ExoMatter to reveal a complete picture, including physical, mechanical and chemical data as well as costs and sustainability metrics.
 We sometimes perform our own first-principles calculations to fill data gaps, but our focus is on gathering and mining data, and providing everything in one place.
 Chemical and physical data is generated through thermodynamic calculations and AI-based analyses (data generation through Machine Learning).

 How does ExoMatter define “materials”?
 Do you also develop composite materials?